valdren309/oa-compass-admin/README.md

 The Cloud App runs inside Alma, retrieves Alma users, and performs provisioning workflows.
 All OpenAthens communication is routed exclusively through the secure proxy.
+OpenAthens is the authoritative source of OA usernames.
+The Cloud App never generates, modifies, or stores usernames independently.

 ```
 +------------------------------------------------------+